saharshdeshmukh/sql-retail-sales-analysis/README.md

 # SQL Retail Sales Analysis

-## Project Overview
+## Objective
-This project analyzes retail sales data using SQL to identify business insights such as revenue trends, top-selling products, and monthly performance.
+Analyze retail sales data to identify revenue trends, top customers, and product performance.

-## Tools Used
+## Dataset
+Retail sales transaction dataset containing:
-- SQL (MySQL)
+- order_id
-- Data Cleaning
+- customer_id
-- Aggregations
+- category
-- Joins
+- quantity
-- Group By
+- price
-- Business KPI Analysis
+- sale_date

-## Key Insights
+## Business Questions
-• Identified highest revenue-generating product categories
+1. What is the total revenue?
+2. Which product categories generate the most revenue?
+3. Who are the top customers by spending?
-• Analyzed monthly sales trends
+4. What are the monthly sales trends?
-• Evaluated customer purchasing patterns
-• Calculated total revenue and order volume

-## Files Included
+5. Which time of day generates the most sales?

+## Key SQL Concepts Used
+- GROUP BY
+- JOIN
-- Dataset (CSV)
+- Aggregate Functions
-- SQL Query File
+- Filtering
-- Result Screenshots
+- Ordering

-## Business Value
+## Example Query

-This analysis helps stakeholders understand sales performance and supports data-driven decision making.
+SELECT category, SUM(total_sale) AS revenue
+FROM retail_sales
+GROUP BY category
+ORDER BY revenue DESC;

-## Project Skills Demonstrated
+## Insights
-- Data cleaning and transformation
-- Writing complex SQL queries
-- Business-oriented data analysis
-- KPI extraction
-- Translating raw data into actionable insights
+- A small group of customers contributed the majority of revenue
+- Afternoon transactions generated the highest sales
+- Certain product categories dominate overall revenue